 The moment after someone shares something vulnerable is one of the most crucial occasions for establishing trust and influence.
 If your immediate response to someone’s difficult situation is, “Maybe you should…” or, “Well, this is why I have been telling you to…”, she will feel like you’re treating her life like a check engine light.
 Meanwhile, responses like “Tell me more” or “I am so sorry; [insert follow-up question]” establish safety and trust.
 The more you listen and seek to understand, the more she will feel safe, heard, and loved—and the more receptive she will be to your feedback.
 You earn the right to speak into others’ lives by first listening well.
 3

-If anyone had a green light to fix people without first listening, it was Jesus.
+If anyone had the right to fix people without first listening, it was Jesus.
 Jesus knew all things (John 16:30)—including what was in the hearts of men and women (John 2:25)—so he technically didn’t need to ask any questions.
 Yet, question-asking was one of Jesus’s favorite forms of ministry; the gospels alone record Jesus asking over 300 questions!
 Why is that?
 Why would Jesus ask so many questions (and take the time to listen) if he already had all of the answers?
-Why wouldn’t he just step onto the scene and start fixing people?
+Why wouldn’t he simply step onto the scene and start fixing people?

 Jesus is not an unfeeling dentist who only cares about getting the plaque out of your life.
-He is the Bridegroom who knows and loves you and who saves you to know and love him.
-Jesus died on the cross not merely to fix us, but to save us from sin to bring us to himself (1 Peter 3:18).
+He is the Bridegroom who knows and loves you and saves you to know and love him.
+Jesus died on the cross not merely to fix us but to bring us to himself (1 Peter 3:18).

 Love by listening

 Jesus majored in the ministry of listening, and one of the best ways we can communicate the heart and love of Christ is by listening well to those around us.